adonisjs/v5-docs/content/guides/auth/introduction.md

 The setup process also creates the migration files for the `users` table and optionally for the `tokens` table (if using the API tokens guard with SQL storage).

  The filename of the migrations uses the current timestamp and is placed after all the existing migrations.

  There are chances that some of your tables needs to create a foreign key constraint with the `users` table, hence the `users` table migration must run before those migrations.

- In this scanerio, you can manually rename the `users` table migration file and use a smaller timestamp to move it ahead of the other migration files.
+ In this scenario, you can manually rename the `users` table migration file and use a smaller timestamp to move it ahead of the other migration files.

 ## Usage
 You can access the `auth` instance inside your route handlers using the `ctx.auth` property.
 The auth object allows you to both login users and authenticate subsequent requests.